-Do not stop taking Lurasidone Sandoz, or lower the dosage, even if you are feeling better, without checking with your doctor.
-If you stop taking Lurasidone Sandoz suddenly, your condition may worsen or your chance of getting an unwanted side effect may increase.
-To prevent this, your doctor may gradually reduce the amount of Lurasidone Sandoz you take each day before stopping completely.
+Do not stop taking your medicine or lower the dosage without checking with your doctor.

+If you stop taking it suddenly, your condition may worsen or you may have unwanted side effects.
+If possible, your doctor will gradually reduce the amount you take each day before stopping the medicine completely.

-Do not take any medicines that cause drowsiness while you are taking Lurasidone Sandoz, unless recommended by your doctor.
+Do not take any medicines that cause drowsiness while you are taking LAVIONE, unless recommended by your doctor.